GaetanLhoest/FacadeClipper/README.md

 This project uses the OpenCV library, the Qt library and the Power Watershed algorithm from Camille Couprie, Leo Grady, Laurent Najman and Hugues Talbot.

+##Install
+This project is provided with a .pro file, this mean that the commands `qmake && make` will create the executable binary file.